 All-told, this was a cozy MDM, without the technology and "stage management" of the New Bedford MDM.
 Nor did Mystic have the ancillary events we love in New Bedford: "Stump the Scholars" and "Scholar Chats."
 Still, an MDM set on an authentic whaleship in a pretty harbor on a beautiful summer evening is not something to miss.

 The south coast of Connecticut is prime country for Lyme disease.
-Did I pick up a tick on the Morgan (perhaps carried aboard by a mouse) or while strolling the grounds of the Seaport; or before leaving home?
+Did I pick up a tick on the Morgan (perhaps carried aboard by a mouse), or while strolling the grounds of the Seaport, or while hiking in western CT the week before?

-A couple of days after the Mystic MDM, I began to feel a cold coming on.
+The day after the Mystic MDM, I began to feel a cold coming on.
 Within another day or two, this developed into all the symptoms of the flu, minus the congestion.
 "Flu" in summer leads one to suspect Lyme disease.
 My doctor put me on doxycycline and took blood.
 Test results came back quickly.
 Diagnosis: anaplasmosis—which merited a third week of doxycycline.
-Now, nearly three months later, crisis seems to have been averted, but I lack the stamina to hike in the mountains (as I've done every summer for years).
+Now, nearly three months later, crisis seems to have been averted, but I lack the stamina to backpack in the mountains (as I've done every summer for years).
 Full recovery is expected, but it's slow in coming.

-If I were to return for another Mystic MDM, I would bring my own chair, sleep in that chair, treat socks & shoes with permethrin, and avoid walking through the grass at the Seaport.
+If I were to return for another Mystic MDM, I would bring my own chair, sleep in that chair, treat socks & shoes with permethrin, and avoid walking through the grass.